 With all the technology available at our fingertips, we can now tie most of our marketing efforts to revenue.
 It’s becoming more and more common for marketing to have a revenue goal, just like sales.
 A well-planned demand gen process can address these challenges by offering an efficient and reliable process to identify and engage these empowered buyers and turn quality leads into revenue that’s measured.

 7 tactics for a successful demand gen program

 1. Web insights and inbound marketing

 Your website is one of your most important demand generation strategies.
 It is where you can observe the digital fingerprints of people visiting your website, which reveal their interests, pain points, content preferences, and even urgency.
 Many inbound marketing tactics include content offers, blog posts, and other website resources.

 2. Content marketing

 Content marketing is the fuel that powers your demand gen engine.
 In fact, 70% of buyers ranked “relevant content that speaks directly to our company” as “very important” in the Demand Gen 2020 B2B Buyer Behavior Survey say they rely more on content to research purchases than they did a year earlier.
-And 64 percent say a vendor’s content had a significant impact on their buying decision.
+And 64% say that a vendor’s content had a significant impact on their buying decision.

 Your content powers the inbound activities that attract and pull prospects into your sales funnel.
 Content can include anything from blog posts, press releases, case studies, eBooks, white papers, infographics, videos, emails, and so much more.
 If you can build it, they are likely to come.